 Here you will find valuable career resources that will assist in helping you develop your application materials.
 If you are interested in scheduling an in-person appointment with the Staff Development Center to discuss your professional development plan, please submit a form.

 What is a cover letter and how do I write one?

-A cover letter introduces you to the hiring manager and explains your interest in the position.
 It highlights your skills and requests the opportunity for an interview.
 There are three general types of cover letters.
 Choose a type of letter that matches your reason for writing.